Ethnic Rhinoplasty in Brazil: Nasal surgery that respects your identity

 Is the scar from open rhinoplasty visible?

-The transcolumellar incision heals in a practically invisible way in most patients.
-In darker skin, there is a slightly higher risk of healing with hyperpigmentation, but this is generally temporary and treatable.
-The incisions for nasal wing reduction also remain very discreet when positioned in the natural fold.
+The transcolumellar incision heals to a nearly invisible scar in most patients.
+In darker skin, there is a slightly higher risk of post-inflammatory hyperpigmentation, but this is generally temporary and treatable.
+The incisions for alar base reduction also remain very discreet when positioned in the natural fold.

 How long does it take to see the final result?